 Once appointed, guardians and conservators are expected to consistently act in the incapacitated person or minor’s best interest.

 However, because this responsibility has an opportunity for abuse, courts hold guardians and conservators accountable for their actions with reporting requirements.
-Guardians and Conservators will be required to file reports on the individual’s status, finances, and even seek court approval for certain financial transactions.
-In other cases, guardians and conservators may be required to provide the court with an annual report on the individual’s status.
+Guardians and conservators are required to file reports on the individual’s status, finances, and even seek court approval for certain financial transactions.
 If at any point the court determines that the individual is not being properly cared for, the guardian or conservator may be removed or replaced.

 Conservatorships and guardianships are available to families seeking a way to care for a loved one who is unable to handle some or all of their affairs without assistance and can be established regardless of the individual’s age.
-Our firm works with families seeking guidance for establishing a conservatorship or guardianship to help their loved ones, from their children to their aging parents.
+Our firm works with families seeking guidance for establishing a conservatorship or guardianship to help their loved ones, from their children to their aging parents or spouse.

-If someone you love is likely to need a conservatorship or guardianship in the near future, we are ready to guide you through your options so you can be prepared and ready when the day comes.
-Contact us today to learn more about guardianships and conservatorships.
+If someone you love needs a conservatorship or guardianship, we are ready to guide you through your options so you can be prepared.